oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     The **Add from violations** page is displayed.

 3. Expand the violations and review.
-Notice that there is additional code added when your target is an Autonomous Database.

-4. Select the check box for the third sql violation `SELECT * FROM HCM1.EMPLOYEES`.
+4. Select the check box for the third SQL violation: `SELECT * FROM HCM1.EMPLOYEES`.

 5. Click **Add violations**.